 Symbol Description • The CO cable is online (green circle). × The CO cable is offline or is not operating correctly.
 8 The target device is tiered through another appliance.
 The target device and the appliance are online and have power.
 8 The target device is tiered through another appliance.
 The appliance is offline or does not have power.
 0 The CO cable is being upgraded (yellow circle).
 When this symbol is visible, do not turn off and turn on the appliance or connected target devices and do not disconnect the CO cable.
-Doing so could damage the CO cable permanently.
+Doing so might damage the CO cable permanently.
 A The CO cable is being accessed by the indicated user channel (green channel letter).
 A The CO cable is blocked by the indicated user channel (black channel letter).
+For instance, in Figure 3.1, user C is viewing Forester, but is blocking access to Acton, Barrett, and Edie which are connected to the same CO cable.
+I A remote virtual media connection is established to the target device connected to the indicated user channel (blue letter).